The Guess Who: Predecessor groups (1958–1965)

-Transitional years (1966–1968)
+Early years (1965–1968)

-Keyboardist Bob Ashley left the band in late 1965 due to the rigors of touring.
-He was replaced by 18-year-old Burton Cummings (formerly of Winnipeg group the Deverons) who also took on lead vocal duties in conjunction with Chad Allan.
+Keyboardist Bob Ashley left the band in January 1966 because of the rigors of touring.
+He was replaced by 18-year-old Burton Cummings (formerly of Winnipeg group the Deverons) who also took on lead vocal duties in conjunction with Chad Allan on the band's first album, released under the band name the Guess Who?
+(The question mark would be dropped later.)
 Just a few months later, Allan departed; he returned to college and then became a media personality with the CBC.
 This left Cummings as the sole lead singer.
-With Allan departed, the "Chad Allan and the Expressions" subtitle was dropped from the band's releases, and they were billed solely as The Guess Who?.
-(The question mark would be dropped in 1968.)
 After Allan's departure in 1966, guitarist Bruce Decker, a former bandmate of Cummings in the Deverons, joined for a few months.

-The band then settled as a quartet with Cummings on vocals and keyboards, Bachman on guitar, Kale on bass, and Peterson on drums.
-This lineup released the album It's Time in the summer of 1966.
+The Guess Who released its first album, It's Time, with Cummings on vocals and keyboards, Bachman on guitar, Kale on bass, and Peterson on drums, in the summer of 1966.
 Decker, despite being pictured on the cover of the album, did not participate in the recording.
-Conversely, some contributions by Allan (recorded before he left the group) can be heard on the album, though he is not credited.
+Conversely, some contributions by Allan (recorded before he left the group) can be heard on the album, though he is not credited or pictured on the album cover.
+Many of the songs were written by Randy Bachman.

-The band continued to release singles that were moderately successful in Canada, and "His Girl" entered the UK charts in 1967.
+The Guess Who continued to release singles that were moderately successful in Canada, and "His Girl" entered the UK charts in 1967.
 The band travelled to the United Kingdom to promote the single, but this was a financial mistake as the song quickly dropped off the charts.
 They were unable to book shows or obtain work visas while in the UK, and returned to Canada heavily in debt.
-Later in 1967, The Guess Who were hired as the house band for the CBC Radio show The Swingers, and as the house band for the CBC television program Let's Go, which was hosted by their former bandmate Chad Allan.
+Later in 1967, the Guess Who were hired as the house band for the CBC Radio show The Swingers, and as the house band for the CBC Television program Let's Go, which was hosted by their former bandmate Chad Allan.
 They initially performed hit singles by other artists, but the CBC producers encouraged them to develop more of their own music as well.
-This gave The Guess Who greater exposure in Canada and financial stability for the next two years.
+This gave the Guess Who greater exposure in Canada and financial stability for the next two years.

-After seeing The Guess Who on Let's Go, record producer/sales executive Jack Richardson contacted the band about participating in an advertising project for Coca-Cola.
-This project became a split album titled A Wild Pair with Ottawa band the Staccatos (soon to rename themselves Five Man Electrical Band).
-The album could only be purchased by mail order from Coca-Cola.
-Richardson served as The Guess Who's producer until their classic-era dissolution in 1975, and they were managed during that entire period by Don Hunter.
+After seeing the Guess Who on Let's Go, record producer and sales executive Jack Richardson contacted the band about participating in an advertising project for Coca-Cola.
+This project became a split album titled A Wild Pair with Ottawa band the Staccatos (themselves soon to renamed Five Man Electrical Band).
+The album could be purchased only by mail-order from Coca-Cola.
+Richardson served as the Guess Who's producer until the band's breakup in 1975, and they were managed during that entire period by Don Hunter.